16 tunes | 128 step-by-step Guitar Lessons

 #6 – Babylon

 Babylon by David Grey has a very tricky verse lick that uses hammer-ons and pull-offs.
-To stand a chance of playing this, we must first practice some exercises.
+To play this well, we must first practice a few exercises.

 Once you can do this, we learn the song step by step, including a unique 2nd guitar part so we can perform it together.